Clicky

 Avinash Kumar by Avinash Kumar

-in Reviews, News, Phones
+in News, Phones, Reviews

 You can call Asus ZenFone Max M2 as the younger sibling of Zenfone Max Pro M2 and the successor of ZenFone Max M1 (Read Review).
 ZenFone Max M series brought back Asus to the smartphone market with a bang and they are in no mood to let it go.
 We have already reviewed the Asus ZenFone Max Pro M2 (Read Review) and here is the review of the younger sibling.
 As with all of our reviews, We have used the device for more than a week as our primary device.